RubenDillon/cybele/Thinfinity-Workspace/workspace7/2FA.md

 In this tutorial we will be deploying second factor of authentication to Thinfinity Workplace v7.

 We define the following scenario
-- We have already deployed Thinfinity Workplace
+- We have already deployed Thinfinity Workspace
 - We will be using Duo and OneLogin 2FA Security Login

-DUO configuration
+DUO and Thinfinity Workspace configuration
 =

 1. Complete the steps to create a DUO account following the steps from the following link https://duo.com/docs/onelogin